-(If you are looking for information about my National Parks on the Air activations, you will find it here: http://www.qrz.com/db/WD8RIF.)
+(If you are looking for information about my Parks on the Air activities, visit my QRZ.com page.)

 I love CW and nearly all of my MF/HF operating since my days as a Novice has been using CW.
 I am an advocate of QRP (low-power) operation, and almost all of my MF/HF operating since 1995 has been at a power level of five watts or less.
 I have earned ARRL Worked All States (two-way QRP), ARRL Centennial Worked All States with W1AW, and ARRL DXCC while running QRP CW and have confirmed working all fifty states while performing ARRL National Parks on the Air activations while running QRP from field locations.